Skip to main content

-But that funding, both for the car seats and their distribution, was part of an abrupt, more than 230 million dollar cut to the state's health department in early April.
+But that funding was only part of an abrupt, more than 230 million dollar cut to the state's health department in early April.

 State health officer Dr. Daniel Edney told MPB News shortly after the cuts were announced that the return of the funding would especially hinder the department’s ongoing development of a statewide community health worker program.